 Chipotle Mexican Grill (CMG) Gains But Lags Market: What You Should Know

-Heading into today, shares of the Mexican food chain had gained 17.83% over the past month, outpacing the Retail-Wholesale sector's gain of 11.47% and the S&P 500's gain of 8% in that time.
+Coming into today, shares of the Mexican food chain had gained 13.3% in the past month.
+In that same time, the Retail-Wholesale sector gained 1.86%, while the S&P 500 lost 0.39%.

-Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $10.85 per share and revenue of $5.96 billion.
-These totals would mark changes of -22.78% and +6.72%, respectively, from last year.
+For the full year, our Zacks Consensus Estimates are projecting earnings of $10.87 per share and revenue of $5.97 billion, which would represent changes of -22.63% and +6.84%, respectively, from the prior year.

 Any recent changes to analyst estimates for CMG should also be noted by investors.
-These revisions help to show the ever-changing nature of near-term business trends.
+These recent revisions tend to reflect the evolving nature of short-term business trends.
 With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-The Zacks Consensus EPS estimate has moved 4.01% higher within the past month.
-CMG is currently a Zacks Rank #3 (Hold).
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
+Within the past 30 days, our consensus EPS projection has moved 0.44% higher.
+CMG is holding a Zacks Rank of #3 (Hold) right now.

-Investors should also note CMG's current valuation metrics, including its Forward P/E ratio of 126.49.
-This represents a premium compared to its industry's average Forward P/E of 35.34.
+Looking at its valuation, CMG is holding a Forward P/E ratio of 119.57.
+This represents a premium compared to its industry's average Forward P/E of 33.99.

-Investors should also note that CMG has a PEG ratio of 6.57 right now.
-The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
-The Retail - Restaurants industry currently had an average PEG ratio of 3.72 as of yesterday's close.
+Also, we should mention that CMG has a PEG ratio of 6.21.
+This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
+Retail - Restaurants stocks are, on average, holding a PEG ratio of 3.79 based on yesterday's closing prices.

 The Zacks Industry Rank gauges the strength of our individual industry groups by measuring the average Zacks Rank of the individual stocks within the groups.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.